ned2/melbviz/README.md

 # Melbviz

-Melbviz is a package for learning how to building sashboards in Python, using the [Dash library](plotly/dash), and also for learning about Pedestrian traffic in the central business district of Melbourne, Australia.
+Melbviz is a package for learning how to building dashboards in Python, using the [Dash library](plotly/dash), and also for learning about Pedestrian traffic in the central business district of Melbourne, Australia.
 The package is designed around analysing the Melbourne City Council [Pedestrian Counting System